scushi963/Week-7-Assignment/README.md

 - A website (HTML, CSS, JavaScript)

 ## Dataset:
-Provided CSV file with the following columns:
+Provided file (week 7 Learning Material) with the following columns:
 - Age
 - Gender
 - Year in School